severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

-unique position to deliver the project technology: the BRL hosts extensive facilities and expertise in robotic hardware development, including a large team of technicians, industrial-grade rapid prototyping machines, a 5-axis digital milling machine, as well as all the required equiment for mechtronic integration.
-The BRL has indeed a long track-record of designing and building new and original robots (from the BERT humanoid in the FP7 CHRIS project, to micro-robotics \[in\...?\], to \[\...\]).
+unique position to deliver the project technology: the BRL hosts extensive facilities and expertise in robotic hardware development, including a large team of technicians, industrial-grade rapid prototyping machines, a 5-axis digital milling machine, as well as all the required equipment for mechatronic integration.
+The BRL has a long track-record of designing and building new and original robots (from the BERT humanoid, to micro-robotics \[in\...?\], to \[\...\]).
 WizMe will directly benefit from this expertise, which will ensure a feasible and realistic technical implementation of the WizMe robots.